thangchung/awesome-dotnet-core/README.md

 * [Carter](https://github.com/CarterCommunity/Carter) - Carter is a library that allows Nancy-esque routing for use with ASP.Net Core.
 * [Chromely](https://github.com/mattkol/Chromely) - Lightweight Alternative to Electron.NET, Electron for .NET/.NET Core.
 * [Cinchoo ETL](https://github.com/Cinchoo/ChoETL) - ETL Framework for .NET (Parser / Writer for CSV, Flat, Xml, JSON, Key-Value formatted files).
+* [Coalesce](https://coalesce.intellitect.com/) - Coalesce is a framework for rapid-development of ASP.NET Core web applications.
 * [CQRSlite](https://github.com/gautema/CQRSlite) - Lightweight framework for helping writing CQRS and Eventsourcing applications in C#.
 * [dataaccess_aspnetcore](https://github.com/digipolisantwerp/dataaccess_aspnetcore) - The DataAccess Toolbox contains the base classes for data access in ASP.NET Core with Entity Framework Core 1.0 using the unit-of-work and repository pattern.
 * [DotNetCorePlugins](https://github.com/natemcmaster/DotNetCorePlugins) - .NET Core library for loading assemblies as a plugin.